The College of Arts and Sciences administers the offering of courses in the Division of Aerospace Studies and University Courses.

 Uniforms and textbooks for AFROTC courses are issued at no cost to cadets.

-Scholarships, available to qualified students in both the four-year and two-year programs, provide full tuition, in some cases fees, a textbook allowance and a tax-free subsistence allowance of $200 per month.
+Scholarships, available to qualified students in both the four-year and two-year programs, provide full tuition, fees, a textbook allowance and a tax-free subsistence allowance of $150 per month.
 National competition is based on SAT I or ACT results, high school or college academic record, and extracurricular and athletic activities.
 For information, contact the aerospace studies office.

 A similar Army ROTC program is available through a cooperative program with the University of Texas at Arlington.
 Students who are accepted into this program enroll for the courses at UNT but attend the courses at UTA.
-UTA military science courses of instruction are printed in this catalog.
 Please consult the military science department at UTA for further information.